SamJUK/docs.sdj.pw/src/python/multiple-versions.md

+---
+description: Python version management using pyenv for installing and switching between multiple Python versions.
+---
 # Managing Multiple Python Versions

 The [pyenv CLI tool](https://github.com/pyenv/pyenv) is similar to NVM from the Javascript world.
 And makes it easy to manage multiple versions of python being installed on the same machine.